dhr. dr. F. (Fred) Spier

 Spier's trend-setting book The Structure of Big History (1996) offered the first contours of this approach, while his ground-breaking article How Big History Works: Energy Flows and the Rise and Demise of Complexity (2005), downloadable below, presented the first general outline of his explanation of big history, which is valid for all scales of history.

 Spier's book Big History and the Future of Humanity, Wiley-Blackwell (2010) offers an improved and much more detailed version of this argument, including an entire research agenda for big history.
 This book has received worldwide acclaim.
 The paperback version was released in January 2011.
 It is now also in use as a textbook for university big history courses around the world.
-A translation into Spanish was published in 2011, while a translation into Chinese was published in 2017 by the Truth & Wisdom Press in Shanghai.
-A translation into Arabic is also under preparation.
+A translation into Spanish was published in 2011; into Arabic in 2015; and into Chinese in 2017.

 The improved and expanded Second Edition was published in April 2015.
 This edition incorporates the latest academic views while adding discussions of important themes in 23 text boxes, ranging from the 'Origin of Cosmic World Views' to 'How Violent Have Humans Been?'
-Also this edition is being translated into Chinese, while a translation into Korean is under preparation as well.
-An audio version in Chinese is also being prepared.
+Translations into Chinese and Korean are scheduled to be published in 2018.

 To improve big history teaching while adapting it to the rapidly changing social circumstances, Spier is developing fresh big history course models and teaching tools based on in-clas emiprical observations of many kinds as well as short big history training courses for businesses and other organizations.
 He is also further defining a big history research agenda.

-In addition to elaborating his general approach to big history, Spier is now investigating a number of big history themes, including: a general theory of human history, of life, and of the biosphere, all within the context of the general theory of big history; the origins of morality; navigation and mapmaking, and its consequences for human history; and a little big history of the city of Speyer, Germany.
+In addition to elaborating his general approach to big history, Spier has been investigating a number of big history themes, including:: a general theory of human history, of life, and of the biosphere, all within the context of the general theory of big history; the origins of morality; navigation and mapmaking, and its consequences for human history; and a little big history of the city of Speyer, Germany.

 In 1978 Spier received a M.Sc. in biochemistry with distinction at the University of Leiden, NL, with research experience in plant genetic engineering and the synthesis of oligonucleotides.
 In 1987 Spier obtained an M.A. in cultural anthropology at the Free University Amsterdam (cum laude -- the highest distinction in the Netherlands) and in 1992 a Ph.D. in cultural anthropology and social history (cum laude) at the University of Amsterdam.